WPManageNinja/wpsocialninja-docs/guide/testimonials/how-to-add-testimonials-with-wp-social-ninja.md

 _Add Testimonial_

-- Insert all your information/data (Author Name, Author URL, Author Image, Author Position, Author Company Name, Author Website Logo, Author Website URL, Testimonial Title, Testimonial Text, Testimonial Rating, Testimonial Date, and Testimonial&nbsp; Category) and click on the **Save Testimonial** button.
+- Insert all your information/data (Author Name, Author URL, Author Image, Author Position, Author Company Name, Author Website Logo, Author Website URL, Testimonial Title, Testimonial Text, Testimonial Rating, Testimonial Date, and Testimonial Category) and click on the **Save Testimonial** button.

 - All of your Testimonials will appear on the page after you save them.